-- Introduction: What is this document?
+1. Introduction: What is this document?
 What is its purpose?
 Why was it written?
 Why is it being sent to the reader?
-These questions could all potentially be answered in two or three sentences. - 2.
-Body paragraphs: What does the reader need to know?
+These questions could all potentially be answered in two or three sentences.
+(Note: The heading "introduction" isn't usually used in a memo because, well, what else would the first paragraph be?
+The heading is used in longer reports because the first section is not always the introduction.)

+- Body paragraphs: What does the reader need to know?
 Give enough information to answer any questions the reader might reasonably have, but no extra information the reader doesn't need.
 Aim to be clear and concise (as always). - 3.
 Conclusion: What action does the reader need to take next (if any)?
 What are the next steps or what happens with this issue next?